jacksondieter/mobile-flashcard/README.md

 This project was created with
 - [EXPO](https://expo.io/)
 - [REACT NATIVE](https://reactnative.dev/)

+### Tested in
+This project have been tested in Android OS

 ### Contributing
 Therefore, we most likely will not accept pull requests.